|

 Yenawine.

-- VTS teachers attend training and debriefing sessions throughout the school year at the San Antonio Museum of Art (SAMA), the McNay Art Museum and Blue Star Contemporary Art Center.
+- VTS teachers attend training and debriefing sessions throughout the school year at local museums.
 Sessions practice the VTS instruction method, provide constructive feedback, monitor classroom progress, and establish a relationship between teachers and museum resources.
 Training is enriched by a combination of expert demonstrations, printed guides, videotapes, and Internet access to the program's designers.
 On-site professional development from VTS consultants provides efficient training and assurance that the methods are being accurately taught.
 In this respect, VTS differs from a school program in that the materials are supported by regular training and ongoing support.

 - Manuals assist instructors in implementing the VTS method by